kyleolson812/kyleolson812/README.md

 ## Welcome to my profile!!!

-I'm a Computer Science student at the University of Central Florida.
+I'm a Senior Computer Science student at the University of Central Florida.
 <br>

 ### Connect with me